catstacks/KotlinVsCSharp/README.md

 # Syntax and Features
-NB: Some definitions have been quoted directly or paraphrased from the [official Kotlin docs](https://kotlinlang.org/docs/home.html).
+NB: Some definitions and examples have been quoted directly or paraphrased from the [official Kotlin docs](https://kotlinlang.org/docs/home.html).

 ## Filtering with predicates vs LINQ